Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 #### Design Limitations
 A fourth and fifth page for a members log in and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
-The forms are not functioning for the business at present but send information to a Code Institute 'File Dump' facility, this is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.
+The forms are not functioning for the business at present and do not have <method="POST"> or <action=""> included as there is no where to "post" to yet. this is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.

 #### Design Differences